 The Medical Device Regulation was oﬃcially published on May 5th 2017 and came into force on May 25th 2017.
-Medical devices companies like Medtronic have had a transition time of three years until May 26th 2020 to meet the requirements of this regulation.
+Medical devices companies like Medtronic have had a transition time of four years until May 26th 2021 to meet the requirements of this regulation.

 Include devices with non-viable human tissue/cells or non-medical purpose

 Increased oversight of notified bodies

 Implmentation of the Eudamed database and UDI device registration

 Definition of responsibilities and requirements within the supply chain

 This regulation brings forth a set of new standards and requirements with which our products need to comply.

 Some of our products cannot be made MDR compliant which means they will be either phased out or replaced by an appropriate alternative.